The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global aircraft component MRO market reached a value of US$ 17.8 Billion in 2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of 7.1% during 2021-2026.
+The global aircraft component MRO market reached a value of US$ 18.3 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 24.5 Billion by 2027, exhibiting at a CAGR of 4.9% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Aircraft component MRO, also known as maintenance, repair and overhaul, is a set of administrative, managerial, and supervision activities.
 They are employed for restoring aircraft components to their original state of performance and function.
 MRO in the aeronautical industry has strict and precise requirements stated by the airworthiness authorities to guarantee the safety of cargo, passengers and aircrew.
 It plays a vital role in maintaining product quality, reliability and availability.
 The services encompass components including mechanical actuators, avionics and electronics, fuel systems and carburetors, and landing gear and auxiliary power units (APUs).